ricsanfre/pi-cluster/docs/_docs/kafka.md

             values:
             - amd64
   ```

+  {{site.data.alerts.note}}

+  Substitute variables (`${var}`) in the above yaml file before deploying manifest.
+  -   Replace `${CLUSTER_DOMAIN}` by the domain name used in the cluster.
+For example: `homelab.ricsanfre.com`.

+  Ingress Controller NGINX exposes kafdrop server as `kafdrop.${CLUSTER_DOMAIN}` virtual host, routing rules are configured for redirecting all incoming HTTP traffic to HTTPS and TLS is enabled using a certificate generated by Cert-manager.

+  See ["Ingress NGINX Controller - Ingress Resources Configuration"](/docs/nginx/#ingress-resources-configuration) for furher details.

+  ExternalDNS will automatically create a DNS entry mapped to Load Balancer IP assigned to Ingress Controller, making kafdrop service available at `kafdrop.{$CLUSTER_DOMAIN}.
+Further details in ["External DNS - Use External DNS"](/docs/kube-dns/#use-external-dns)

+  {{site.data.alerts.end}}

   Kafdrop is configured to use Schema Registry, so messages can be decoded when Schema Registry is used.
 See helm chart value `cmdArgs`:
   -  `--schemaregistry.connect=http://kafka-schema-registry:8081`